 Many women report a greater tendency to be wakeful.
 Sometimes this is due to night sweats and sometimes due to neurological excitability, both of which are more common during menopause.
-Once awake, they find it difficult to go back to sleep and can suffer from sleep deprivation as a result.
+Once awake, they find it difficult to go back to sleep, and can suffer from sleep deprivation as a result.

 Vaginal Dryness & Urinary Problems

 This symptom is also one for which women seek help.
 As estrogen is less available, the walls of the bladder, urethra and vagina become drier and less flexible.
-This makes the tissue more easily damaged and more prone to infections.
+This makes the tissue more easily damaged and more prone to infection.

-Your metabolism will slow with age, and weight gain is common in menopause.
+Your metabolism will slow with age, so weight gain is common in menopause.
 The combination of changing patterns of fat deposit, less muscle mass and a slower metabolism can give you a larger abdomen and “flabby” arms and legs that send you off to the gym for help.

 Memory & Cognitive Changes

 This symptom, too, is one that is distressing for women.
-While some loss of memory is normal with aging – especially word retrieval and short term memory – if cognitive changes interfere with your ability to do everyday things it’s a good idea to get them checked by your health care provider.
+While some loss of memory is normal with aging — especially word retrieval and short term memory — if cognitive changes interfere with your ability to do everyday things, it’s a good idea to get them checked by your health care provider.